The world’s most modern research facility

 Skanska is building what will be a cross-discipline research facility based on the world’s most powerful neutron source.
 European Spallation Source, ESS, will help improve everyday life for many people.
 Researchers worldwide will be able to study future materials in detail here.
 ESS is located in Lund, Sweden.

-Skanska is responsible for constructing the buildings and infrastructure for the research facility.
-The work is carried out as a collaboration project, which means that Skanska and ESS work together using an open and integrated approach.
+Skanska was responsible for constructing the buildings and infrastructure for the research facility.
+In December 2021, Skanska handed over all buildings to ESS.
+The work was carried out as a collaboration project, which means that Skanska and ESS worked together using an open and integrated approach.
 Together we deliver a world-leading facility that has the opportunity to change the world.
-The facility is expected to open for research in 2023.
+The research facility will be fully operational by the end of 2027.

 A joint European research facility